AtlasOfLivingAustralia/ala-security-project/ala-auth-plugin/README.md

 }
 ```

+**NOTE** If setting `security.cas.appServerName` only and a scheme / port number is not specified: ensure that the app
+server (eg Tomcat) is receiving the correct remote scheme / port from any reverse proxy (eg by using the AJP protocol
+or enabling the Tomcat Remote IP Valve and the appropriate headers from the RP) otherwise the CAS filter will get
+confused trying to generate the service url for the CAS callback.

 The remaining properties should have sensible default values that are provided by this plugin.
 You can
 override these if you wish, however: